gdat510-sjfc/course-materials/gdat_510_syllabus.md

 ### Assigments

-Each student will create a new repository for each assignment with the following naming convention <sjfc user name>\_<assignment number>
+Each student will create a new repository for each assignment with the following naming convention:

+<sjfc user name>\_<assignment number>

 While this might seem excessive, it will help you stay organized and facilitates the review of the developmental material necessary for the final submission (remember "show your work"" from the paper and pencil days?).
 Unless otherwise noted, the final submission of each assignment will be a R markdown file (.rmd).